Shugabuga/OpenSkinHelper_F7/README.md

 OpenSkinHelper is a helper script for [OpenSkinJS](https://github.com/Shugabuga/OpenSkinJS/) that will make it easier to implement in your app.
 It has all the code needed for implementing skins in your app in minutes.

+Please note that OpenSkinHelper is currently beta software and might have some bugs.
+It should be mostly stable, though.

 ## Setup

 To set up OpenSkin and OpenSkinHelper in your project, add the following towards the end of the page (to reduce page load time):